Two-way analysis of variance

-In statistics, the two-way analysis of variance (ANOVA) is an extension of the one-way ANOVA that examines the influence of two different categorical independent variables on one continuous dependent variable.
-The two-way ANOVA not only aims at assessing the main effect of each independent variable but also if there is any interaction between them.
+In statistics, the two-way analysis of variance (ANOVA) is used to study how two categorical independent variables effect one continuous dependent variable.
+It extends the One-way analysis of variance (one-way ANOVA) by allowing both factors to be analyzed at the same time.
+A two-way ANOVA evaluates the main effect of each independent variable and if there is any interaction between them.